Skip to main content

 “I am committed to making sure that everyone has a great experience volunteering with us and that our volunteers feel safe, supported and empowered to become ambassadors for Chest Heart & Stroke Scotland in their communities.”

-Rona Volunteering Development Lead (Systems & Standards)
+Ellie Volunteering Officer (Systems & Standards)

 Ruth Volunteering Development Lead (Engagement)